 A native Washingtonian, Peele has served on the boards of THRIVE DC (formerly Dinner Program for Homeless Women), Sowing Empowerment and Economic Development (SEED), and District of Columbia Emergency Food and Shelter Program.

 Peele was educated in DC public schools and is a proud alumnus of Duke Ellington School of Art.
 She is a visual artist who specializes in stippling, a pen and ink technique.
 She attended Virginia Commonwealth University in Richmond, VA.

-The last of eight children of Oscar and Jean Barton, Peele has been married for the past 26 years to Mervin Kenneth Peele.
-They reside in Washington, DC with their two sons, Marshall and Miles.
+The youngest of eight children of Oscar and Jean Barton, Peele has been married for the past 28 years to Mervin Kenneth Peele.
+They reside in Washington, D.C. with their two sons, Marshall and Miles.

-Jody Tick, Senior Director of Programs, has been with the Capital Area Food Bank for the past five years.
-In her current capacity, Tick provides direction and oversight for programs that educate about healthy eating and distribute nutritious food to children.
-Tick previously served as the Harvest for Health program director for CAFB.
+Jody Tick, Senior Director of Food Resources and Information Technology, has been with the Capital Area Food Bank since 2006.
+In her current capacity, Tick provides strategic direction and oversight for the acquisition of food resources and the development of information systems to drive data decisions.
+Tick previously served as the Senior Director of Programs for CAFB.

 Tick has experience managing food system-related programs and projects for Washington, D.C.-based nonprofits.
 Her work has focused on international and domestic hunger and poverty alleviation, the regulation of biotechnology, local food systems, domestic food safety and the promotion of healthy food access to underserved communities.
 Tick has a MSc. from the Agriculture, Food and Environment Program at Tufts University’s Friedman School of Nutrition Science and Policy and a BA in environmental studies from Boston University.